willibrandon/gonuget/docs/implementation/IMPL-M2-PROTOCOL-CONTINUED-3.md

 Implement the resource provider system that abstracts v2 and v3 protocol differences.
 This provides a unified interface for accessing package sources regardless of protocol version.

+The provider returns protocol-level metadata (string-based) that can be converted to rich core types later.

 ### Step-by-Step Instructions

 **Step 1: Create resource provider interface**